elena-kalinina/nvidia_dev_contest/README.md

       python fashion_agent.py
 ```

 Place your photos in 'data' folder.
 In the app, indicate the image file name together with the folder, e.g. 'data/my_image.jpg'.
+Generated image that the fashion agent outpus will be saved in your root directory.